ninja-ops-guy/streetfighter-for-vector/README.md

 If your window title differs, change `WINDOW_TITLE_KEYWORD`.
 If your ROM or emulator path are different, update accordingly.

+Open "Custom.Intents.json"

+edit the filepath in the exec args to match your path to start_fightcade.ps1
 ---

 ## Run options